 - Statutory and regulatory frameworks often restrict retroactive amendments, especially in tax and contract law, to ensure legal certainty.

-- Best practices in drafting include precise temporal references, explicit scope definitions, and consideration of third-party and fairness impacts.
+- Sound drafting practices include precise temporal references, explicit scope definitions, and consideration of third-party and fairness impacts.

 Definition and Purpose of Retroactive Amendment Clauses